 Ellesmere Castle was a motte and bailey castle that was probably founded by Roger de Montgomerie, 1st Earl of Shrewsbury (died 1094.)
 The castle was destroyed in the English civil war, but today little can be seen of the former structure as the sides of the motte are covered by trees.

 Early History of the Ellismere family

-Another 128 words (9 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellismere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellismere research.
+Another 61 words (4 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellismere History in all our PDF Extended History products and printed products wherever possible.

 Ellismere Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Ellismere include Ellesmere, Ellismere, Ellasmere, Ellysmere and others.